Cannabis in Kentucky: 2022 medical cannabis bill and executive action

 Kentucky House Bill 136 was introduced on January 4, 2022.
-Passed House Judiciary Committee 15-1 on March 10, and was passed by House 59-34 on March 17.
+It passed the House Judiciary Committee 15–1 on March 10, and was passed by the House 59–34 on March 17.
 The governor of Kentucky, Andy Beshear, said on April 7 that he was considering executive action to permit medical cannabis in his state if the bill was not approved in the state senate.
 HB 136 did not receive a hearing in the Kentucky Senate by the end of the session on April 15, and days later, Beshear confirmed that executive actions would be forthcoming.

 On June 14, Governor Beshear appointed a 17-member "Team Kentucky Medical Cannabis Committee" through executive order 2022-338 – noting "allowing Kentuckians diagnosed with certain medical conditions and receiving palliative care to cultivate, purchase, and/or use medical cannabis would improve the quality of their lives" and attendant economic benefits – with the purpose of holding public hearings.
 The committee had its first meeting on June 20.
 A public feedback website, medicalcannabis.ky.gov, was also created under the order.

+On November 14, Beshear issued an executive order declaring cannabis legal to process for medical use but only if it is 8 ounces or less and was legally purchased in another state.

 2023 medical cannabis bill

+Kentucky Senate Bill 47 authorizing medical cannabis in Kentucky was passed by the state legislature on March 30, 2023, and signed into law by Governor Beshear on March 31.
+The provisions of the bill became effective January 1, 2025.

+The bill establishes regulations for medical cannabis qualifying conditions.
+Under the bill, the Kentucky Center for Cannabis Research would be able to add new conditions to the list.

+Patients may possess a 30-day supply.
+Smoking cannabis is prohibited, but raw cannabis will be available for vaporizing.
+The bill also established THC limits: 35% on flower, 70% on concentrates, and 10 milligrams on edibles.